uweschaefer/es-basics/es-swk.md

 ### What just happened?

-* Dedicated Read / Query Model
+* we added a dedicated Read/Query-Model
  * beyond aggregate boundaries
  * Query-optimized Datastructure
  * PullViews have to actually **pull** the events from the ES at some point.